-Upon initial receipt of the Black Talon, the precision laser engraved scale mounted on the sliding tray is
+Upon initial receipt of the Black Talon, the precision laser engraved scale mounted on the sliding tray is No. KSS60 attached to the BTS100 Black Talon Stabilizer.

 English.
 A metric scale is also in-cluded if this method of measurement is preferred.
 To change the scale, use a small-headed Phillips screwdriver to remove the two mounting screws that secure the scale to the tray (Fig. 1).
 Position the new scale on the tray and reinstall the two screws.